Ciarán Hinds: Career

 In August 2021, it was announced Hinds would star in the comedy-drama series The Dry, developed by Element Pictures for Britbox.
 In October 2021, he was cast in the thriller film In the Land of Saints and Sinners, starring Liam Neeson and directed by Robert Lorenz.

 Personal life

-Hinds lives in Paris with his wife, the French-Vietnamese actress Hélène Patarot.
+Hinds lives in Paris and London with his wife, the French-Vietnamese actress Hélène Patarot.
 They met in 1987 while in the cast of Peter Brook's production of The Mahabharata.
 Their daughter, Aoife Hinds (born 1991, in London), is also an actress and has appeared in Derry Girls, Normal People, and Hellraiser.